OGGM/oggm/docs/installing-oggm.rst

 are not trivial to install.
 The instructions below provide all the required detail and should work on any platform.

-OGGM is fully `tested`_ with Python version 3.6 and 3.7 on Linux, and all versions above 3.4 should work as well.
+OGGM is fully `tested`_ with Python version 3.6 and 3.7 on Linux.
 OGGM doesn't work with Python 2.

-OGGM itself should also work on Mac OS and Windows platforms, but we make no guarantee that our dependencies do.
+We do not test OGGM on Mac OS, but it should probably run fine.

+OGGM usually does not work on Windows.
+If you are using Windows 10, we strongly recommend to install the free
+`Windows subsytem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ and install and run OGGM from there.

 .. note::